hotsapi/HotsStats/README.md

 Development details
 ------------------
 Here's how the app currently works.
 During loading screen the game creates the battlelobby and tracker files.
 Battlelobby is one of a few replay files not documented by Blizzard.
 Since I have no idea about the file structure I just search for anything that looks like a battle tag.
 If anyone finds how to extract current map and heroes from this file it would be awesome.
-Detailed info about replay files can be fount on [wiki page](https://github.com/poma/HotsStats/wiki/Details-on-partial-replays)
+Detailed info about replay files can be found on [wiki page](https://github.com/poma/HotsStats/wiki/Details-on-partial-replays)

 Then I get MMR from HotsLogs JSON API.
 If we want more stats such as total games count and heroes win rate we will need to parse HTML profile.